-The school is committed to ensuring that safeguarding is a top priority; therefore, in line with KCSIE, the school will consider carrying out online searches on shortlisted candidates as part of their due diligence.
-Online searches solely aim to help identify any incidents or issues that have happened, and are publicly available online, which the school may want to explore with the applicant at interview.
+In line with KCSiE, the school will consider carrying out online searches on shortlisted candidates as part of its due diligence.
+Online searches solely aim to help identify any incidents or issues that have happened, and are publicly available online, that the school may want to explore with the applicant at interview.

 Online searches will be conducted on shortlisted candidates only, and only where the school considers this appropriate.
-The school will consider any potential risks of online searches, e.g. unlawful discrimination or invasion of privacy, and will be clear on the reasons that online searches are being conducted.
-Online searches will only examine data that is publicly available.
+The school will consider any potential risks of online searches, e.g. unlawful discrimination or invasion of privacy, and will ensure staff conducting online searches are clear on the purpose of the search.
+Shortlisted candidates will be made aware that online searches may be conducted as part of due diligence checks.